-School: SOE Batch: 2020-2022 ogram: B.Ed.
-Current Academic Year: 2020-21 ranch: Semester: II ducation 1 Course Code SEB108 2 Course Title Knowledge, Disciplines and School Subjects 3 Credits 3 4 Contact 3-0-0 Hours (L-T-P) Compulsory 5 Course Type Course The course has the following specific aims: 5 Objectives 1.
-1.To enable students to analyze the structure of knowledge as reflected ا ا in disciplinary streams and subjects; 2.
-To enable students to notice the links between disciplines and school subjects 3.
+School: SOE Batch: 2021-2023 Program: B.Ed.
+Current Academic Year: 2021-22 Branch: Semester: II Education Course Code SEB108 Course Title Knowledge, Disciplines and School Subjects Credits 3 Contact Hours 3-0-0 (L-T-P) Course Type Compulsory Course Objectives The course has the following specific aims: Objectives 1.
+1.To enable students to analyze the structure of knowledge as reflected in disciplinary streams and subjects; 2.
+To enable students to notice the links between disciplines and school subjects • 3.
 To examine the structure of the school curriculum from the primary to the secondary stages in terms of the underlying structure of knowledge; 4.
 To encourage students to reflect on their own education and notice how their interests and capacities have been shaped by the structure of curriculum and other external factors.
 5. To enable the students to reflect on their experiences.
-6 Course On the completion of this course, the pupil-teachers will be able to- Outcomes CO-1.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to-CO-1.
 Explain the concept and meaning of knowledge, school subjects, and Academic Disciplines.
 CO-2.
 Identify and Clarify the relationship between school subjects and academic disciplines.
 CO-3.
 Analyze the school curriculum stages in terms of the underlying structure of knowledge.
 CO-4.
 Analyze the factors that have impacted and consequently paved the way for their preference of particular subjects and disciplines.
 CO-5.
 Reflect and Appreciate the role played by external agencies in enhancing their capacities and curriculum development.
 CO-6.
-Reflect and record their experience on the above.
-7 Course Knowledge Understanding Disciplines and Subjects is one of the core courses
+Reflect and record their experience on the above. and record their experience on the doore.
+Course Knowledge Understanding Disciplines and Subjects is one of the core